Fair Division in a Variable Setting: Notation and Preliminaries

 An orientation is a type of \emph{non-wasteful allocation}.
-Note that orientations for graphical valuations with graph $G$, are equivalent to assigning a direction to each edge in $G$, such that the edge is directed towards the agent who owns the item in a particular allocation.
+Note that orientations for graphical valuations with graph $\gval$, are equivalent to assigning a direction to each edge in $\gval$, such that the edge is directed towards the agent who owns the item in a particular allocation.

-We next define the concept of \emph{envy graph} of an allocation.
+We define the concept of the \emph{envy graph} of an allocation, that we crucially use to solve $\efconn$ in the case of graphical valuations.

 \begin{definition} For an allocation $X = (X_1,\ldots,X_n)$, its \emph{envy graph} $\genvy(X)$ is a directed graph with agents appearing as vertices.
-We add a directed edge from agent $i$ to agent $j$ if and only if $i$ envies $j$, i.e., $v_i(X_i) < v_i(X_j)$. \end{definition}
+We add a directed edge from agent $i$ to agent $j$ if $i$ envies $j$, i.e., if $v_i(X_i) < v_i(X_j)$. \end{definition}